rdlauer/articles/blues/starnote-sms/starnote-sms.md

 Obviously this is not recommended for production deployments as you will eat into your satellite data allocation when it may not even be necessary.
 This is why using a `"wifi-cell-ntn"` or `"cell-ntn"` mode is far preferable.

-To verify that your Starnote is _actually_ sending data, you can connect your Notecarrier to the [in-browser terminal available at dev.blues.com](https://dev.blues.com/terminal).
-Then, issue the `t +req` command to see a stream of communications with the Notecard and Starnote:
+To verify that your Starnote is _actually_ sending data, connect your Notecarrier to the [in-browser terminal available at dev.blues.com](https://dev.blues.com/terminal).
+Then, type the `t +req` command in the terminal and send it to your Notecard to see a stream of communications with the Notecard and Starnote.

+The responses will likely include a lot of `ntn.*` output like so:

 ```
 {"cmd":"ntn.uplink","id":22,"time":1717171415,"ltime":1717170135,"lat":32.070824999999993,"lon":-78.433070999999996,"payload":"AC0AEQANdGVzdCBvdXRib3VuZA=="}